OpenGuilds/API-Documentation/source/includes/_batches.md

 }
 ```

-You can pay for a Batch by creating a debit transaction.
+You can pay for a Batch by creating a guild debit [Transaction](#the-transaction-object).

 ### HTTP Request